 In the diagram, the user-defined route ensures that traffic flows from the spoke to the firewall before passing to on-premises through the ExpressRoute gateway (if the firewall policy allows that flow).

-Component type: Monitoring
+Component type: monitoring

 Monitoring components provide visibility and alerting from all the other component types.
-All teams should have access to monitoring for the components and services they have access to.
+All teams can have access to monitoring for the components and services they have access to.
 If you have a centralized help desk or operations teams, they require integrated access to the data provided by these components.

 Azure offers different types of logging and monitoring services to track the behavior of Azure-hosted resources.
-Governance and control of workloads in Azure is based not just on collecting log data but also on the ability to trigger actions based on specific reported events.
+Governance and control of workloads in Azure is based not just on collecting log data, but also on the ability to trigger actions based on specific reported events.

 Azure Monitor.
 Azure includes multiple services that individually perform a specific role or task in the monitoring space.
 Together, these services deliver a comprehensive solution for collecting, analyzing, and acting on system-generated logs from your applications and the Azure resources that support them.
-They can also work to monitor critical on-premises resources in order to provide a hybrid monitoring environment.
+They can also work to monitor critical on-premises resources to provide a hybrid monitoring environment.
 Understanding the tools and data that are available is the first step in developing a complete monitoring strategy for your applications.

 There are two fundamental types of logs in Azure Monitor:

 Metrics are numerical values that describe some aspect of a system at a particular point in time.
-They are lightweight and capable of supporting near real-time scenarios.
-For many Azure resources, you'll see data collected by Azure Monitor right in their Overview page in the Azure portal.
+They're lightweight and capable of supporting near real-time scenarios.
+For many Azure resources, you'll see data collected by Azure Monitor right in their overview page in the Azure portal.
 As an example, look at any virtual machine and you'll see several charts displaying performance metrics.
 Select any of the graphs to open the data in metrics explorer in the Azure portal, which allows you to chart the values of multiple metrics over time.
 You can view the charts interactively or pin them to a dashboard to view them with other visualizations.

 - Guest OS monitoring data: Data about the operating system on which your application is running.
 This OS could be running in Azure, another cloud, or on-premises.